future-proof-iot/RIOT-rs/tests/i2c-bus/README.md

 ## About

-This application is demonstrating raw I2C bus usage in RIOT-rs.
+This application is testing raw I2C bus usage in RIOT-rs.
 Please use `riot_rs::sensors` instead for a high-level sensor abstraction that is architecture-agnostic.

 ## How to run